nypublicradio/nypr-ads/tests/dummy/app/templates/docs/template-based-targeting.md

 # Template-based Targeting

 You can set up key-value targeting in your template using the `DoTargeting` component.
-This is an invisible component that sets up [page-level GPT key-value targeting](https://support.google.com/admanager/answer/1697712#use_key-value_targeting_with_GPT) when created, and clears them when destroyed.
+This is an invisible component that sets up [page-level GPT key-value targeting](https://support.google.com/admanager/answer/1697712#use_key-value_targeting_with_GPT) when created, and clears the targeting when destroyed.

-<aside><p>You generally should avoid combine this with the route-base method above for setting key-values for your models.</p><p>You might, however, use the route-based method for setting the path key-values and the component based method for model key-values.</p></aside>
+<aside><p>You generally should avoid combining this with the route-based method above for setting key-values for your models.</p><p>You can, however, use the route-based method for setting the path's key-values and the component based method for setting model's key-values.</p></aside>

-Place the component in your template and set the `key` and `value` properties.
+Place the component in your template and set the `@key` and `@value` properties.

 {{#syntax-toggle as |syntax|}}
   {{#syntax.angle}}